-But, what’s worse than having your facial hair suffer from lack of necessary beard oils to help sustain it.
-Below, are our top-rated natural oils that you should use on your facial furniture to help it grow and stay strong throughout the year.
+But, what’s worse than having your facial hair suffer from lack of necessary essential oils to help sustain it.
+Below, are our top-rated natural oils that you should use on your facial furniture.
+This will help your beard grow and stay strong throughout the year.

 These 9 Essential Oils can help to improve your beard health

 Black Seed Oil

 Black seed oil use goes all the way to the Middle East and Ancient Egypt.
 This natural oil is incredibly powerful and can help nourish and strengthen both your hair and skin to help fight against dryness, such as dandruff.
 If you find your beard is dry or brittle during the day, you should try applying black seed oil to help maintain it.

 Prickly pear seed oil, otherwise known cactus oil is sourced from Morocco and can help moisturize dry, irritable skin.
 The oil contains a large amount of linoleic acid, which is a fatty acid that helps improve healthy cell production and prevent hair breakage.
 Cactus oil is additionally great for conditioning beards and offering protection from outdoor elements, whether it be heat, rain, or wind.

 Castor oil dates back to Ancient Egypt as a natural skin conditioner, due to its heavy content of salts, linoleic acids, and esters.
 However, it’s also great for growing and improving the thickness of hair, in addition to adding texture and composition to beards.
 This is thanks to castor oil’s properties that allows for better circulation to whichever area you apply it to.